Swiatek to Raducanu: Five women to watch at the Australian Open

 Naomi Osaka

-The Japanese fan favourite knows her way around Melbourne Park, lifting the winners’ Daphne Akhurst Memorial Cup in 2019 and 2021, but she is something of an unknown quantity this year.
+The Japanese fan favourite knows her way around Melbourne Park, triumphing in 2019 and 2021, but she is something of an unknown quantity this year.

 The former world number one has admitted she almost gave up on tennis but is now back in love with the sport.

 The 26-year-old stepped away from the game in September 2022, citing mental health concerns.
-She gave birth to daughter Shai and said she did not watch any tennis until last year’s Wimbledon.
+She subsequently gave birth to daughter Shai.

 Emma Raducanu